 INTRODUCTION

 Rice is predominantly grown and consumed in Asian continent accounting for more than 90 per cent of the world’s production (Chauhan et al., 2015).
-India is the second major producer of rice after China, with the contribution of 21.5 per cent to the world rice production (Jehangir et al., 2021).
-In India, rice is grown on 43.8 mha, with a productivity of 2.68 t ha⁻¹ (Directorate of Economics and Statistics [DES], 2019)
+India is the second major producer of rice after China, with the contribution of 21.5 per cent to the world rice production (Jehangir et al., 2021) In India, rice is grown on 43.8 mha, with a productivity of 2.68 t ha⁻¹ (Directorate of Economics and Statistics [DES], 2019)

 Proper plant nutrition is essential not only for improving the quality and quantity of produce but also for supporting the overall growth and development of the plant.
-Micronutrients are essential nutrient component which plays vital role in plant physiology even if they are taken up in comparatively lesser amounts by the plants (Sharma et al., 2013).
-Zinc is one such micronutrient which is associated with biotic and abiotic stress management apart from playing major role in biochemical processes, integral factor of different enzymes, cofactor for enzymes required for specific protein biosynthesis and prominent in chlorophyll formation (Alloway, 2001; Das et al., 2018).
+Micronutrients are the essential nutrient component which plays a vital role in plant physiology, even if they are taken up in comparatively lesser amounts by the plants (Sharma et al., 2013).
+Zinc is one such micronutrient which is associated with biotic and abiotic stress management.
+Apart from playing a major role in biochemical processes, integral factors of different enzymes, a cofactor for enzymes required for specific protein biosynthesis, and prominent in chlorophyll formation (Alloway, 2001; Das et al., 2018).

-Despite of the crucial roles associated with the zinc micronutirent, its deficiency is particularly widespread and more problematic than other micronutrient deficiencies, significantly affecting photosynthesis in cereal crops (Barman et al., 2018).
+Despite the crucial roles associated with the zinc micronutirent, its deficiency is particularly widespread and more problematic than other micronutrient deficiencies, significantly affecting photosynthesis in cereal crops (Barman et al., 2018).
 The main issue lies in the low solubility of Zn in soil, despite the adequate total Zn content.
 The application and availability of phosphorus in the soil play a vital role in regulating zinc uptake, as these two nutrients interact antagonistically in plant nutrition (Sánchez-Rodríguez et al., 2017; Watts-Williams et al., 2014; Zhang et al., 2012).
 Nanotechnology is revolutionizing agriculture by enhancing the efficiency of nutrient absorption in plants through the use of nanofertilizers.
 These fertilizers utilize nanoparticles, which are typically sized between 1 and 100 nanometers, to improve nutrient delivery and uptake (Nongbet et al., 2022; Yadav et al., 2023).

-Weeds pose a significant biotic constraint in rice cultivation and are expected to become more challenging over time.
-Weed interference causes considerable yield losses, ranging from 11 to 90 per cent and, in severe cases, can lead to complete crop failure (Rao et al., 2015).
+Weeds pose a significant biotic constraint in rice cultivation and are expected to become more challenging.
+Weed interference causes considerable yield losses, ranging from 11 to 90 per cent, and, in severe cases, can lead to complete crop failure (Rao et al., 2015).
 Puddled-transplanted rice provides an anaerobic environment by maintaining a water layer on the surface, which reduces oxygen and light availability.
-This environment limits weed establishment, improving crop establishment and increasing the crop's competitiveness against weeds (Chauhan and Johnson, 2011).
+This environment limits weed establishment, improve crop establishment and increasing the crop's competitiveness against weeds (Chauhan and Johnson, 2011).
 However, weed control in rice cultivation remains a persistent challenge for achieving optimal yield and quality, as weeds can significantly reduce both (Ashraf et al., 2018).

 The present study was conducted to evaluate the effectiveness of Zn in managing biotic stress, with a focus on zinc application and their impact on weed competitiveness in rice cultivation.